 Maria Mallaband and Countrywide Coronavirus Update

-For those who are unable to visit and for additional contact communication with loved ones continues via Skype and social media, which is available in all our homes.
-We are happy to support and advise where needed to enable family members and friends to stay in contact, please speak to us if assistance is required, we will do our best to help.
+All homes have been issued a dedicated resident iPad.
+This is extremely important for those who are unable to visit and for additional contact, communication with loved ones via Skype and social media is available in all our homes.
+We are happy to support and advise where needed to enable family members and friends to stay in contact, please speak to us if assistance is required.